zerodytrash/Simple-YouTube-Age-Restriction-Bypass/README.md

 ## How it works

 When a YouTube video is detected as age-restricted, this userscript will retrieve the video and all other information from YouTube's unrestricted ``/youtubei/v1/player`` endpoint.
 As a fallback (for some non-embeddable videos) an open source [Account Proxy Server](/account-proxy) is used.
-This allows you to watch all types of age-restricted videos without age verification and without the need to be signed in.
+This allows you to watch all types of age-restricted videos on YouTube and YouTube Music without age verification and without the need to be signed in.

 All videos will be unlocked automatically!